Devolution in the United Kingdom: Scotland

 A referendum on Scottish independence was held on 18 September 2014, with the referendum being defeated 55.3% (No) to 44.7% (Yes).
-In the 2015 United Kingdom general election the SNP won 56 of the 59 Scottish seats with 50% of all Scottish votes.
+In the 2015 general election the SNP won 56 of the 59 Scottish seats with 50% of all Scottish votes.
 This saw the SNP replace the Liberal Democrats as the third largest in the UK Parliament.
 In the 2016 Scottish Parliament election the SNP fell two seats short of an overall majority with 63 seats but remained in government for a third term.
 The proportional electoral system used for Holyrood elections makes it very difficult for any party to gain a majority.
 The Scottish Conservatives won 31 seats and became the second largest party for the first time.
 Scottish Labour, down to 24 seats from 38, fell to third place.
 The Scottish Greens took 6 seats and overtook the Liberal Democrats who remained flat at 5 seats.
 Following the 2016 referendum on EU membership, where Scotland and Northern Ireland voted to Remain and England and Wales voted to Leave (leading to a 52% Leave vote nationwide), the Scottish Parliament voted for a second independence referendum to be held once conditions of the UK's EU exit are known.

-Conservative Prime Minister Theresa May rejected this request citing a need to focus on EU exit negotiations.
-The SNP had advocated for another independence referendum to be held in 2020, but this was stopped by the Conservatives winning the majority of seats in the 2019 General Election.
-They were widely expected to include a second independence referendum in their manifesto for the 2021 Scottish Parliament election.
+The SNP had advocated for another independence referendum to be held in 2020.
+The SNP were widely expected to include a second independence referendum in their manifesto for the 2021 Scottish Parliament election.
 Senior SNP figures have said that a second independence referendum would be inevitable, should an SNP majority be elected to the Scottish Parliament in 2021 and some claimed this was going to happen by the end of 2021, though that hasn't been the case.

 The United Kingdom Internal Market Act 2020 restricts and undermines the authority of the Scottish Parliament.
 Its primary purpose is to constrain the capacity of the devolved institutions to use their regulatory autonomy.
 It restricts the ability of the Scottish government to make different economic or social choices from those made in Westminster.